-If a leak is detected, follow store safety • The propane gas used in the unit has no procedures.
-It is the store's responsibility to odor.
-The lack of smell does not indicate a have a written safety procedure in place.
-The lack of escaped gas. safety procedure must comply with all A hand-held propane leak detector applicable codes such as local fire ("sniffer") should be used before any repair department's codes. and/ or maintenance is attempted.
-All repair parts must be identical models to the ones At minimum, the following actions are they are replacing. required: No open flames, cigarettes or other Immediately evacuate all persons from possible sources of ignition should be used the store, and contact the local fire inside the building where the units are department to advise them that a propane located until the qualified service technician leak has occurred. and/or local fire department determines that Call Hussmann and/or a qualified service all propane has been cleared from the area agent and inform them that a propane and from the refrigeration systems. sensor has detected the presence of propane.
-Do not let any persons back into the store until the qualified service technician has arrived and that technician advises that it is safe to return to the store.
+- The propane gas used in the unit has no odor.
+The lack of smell does not indicate a lack of escaped gas. - A hand-held propane leak detector ("sniffer") should be used before any repair and/or maintenance is attempted.
+All repair parts must be identical models to the ones are they are replacing. - No open flames, cigarettes or other possible sources of ignition should be used inside the building where the units are located until the qualified service technician and/or local fire department determines that all propane has been cleared from the area and from the refrigeration systems.